liquidg3/altair/README.md

 ---

 The Altair team has a core principle different than most other software teams.
 We strive for these values in everything that we do.
-Sometimes we come up short, but we always try and push each other as to our limit.
+Sometimes we come up short, but we always try and push each other to our limits and keep each other honest.

 1. **Tomorrow must be more productive than today.** Over enough time, all things are renewable.
 All things except time.
 We do everything in our power to enhance each others productivity while minimizing the complexities added to our lives.